sanghwanpark89/Java/JavaPrinciple/Ch7/readme.md

     7.5 will cover super key word and see to access the variable 7.6 will cover super()
     7.7 will cover access modifier and encapsulation.
+    7.8 will cover polymorphism
+    7.9 will cover parameter argument polymorphism